-Cartels Comparative Guide - Anti-trust/Competition Law - Turkey
+Cartels Comparative Guide

 4.1 What initial steps do the enforcement authorities take to commence a cartel investigation?

 See question 3.1.
-During a preliminary investigation, unless there is a dawn raid, the undertakings concerned are not notified that they are under investigation.
+During a preliminary investigation, unless there is a dawn raid, the undertakings concerned are not notified that they are under a preliminary investigation.
 Dawn raids and other investigatory tools (eg, formal information request letters) are used during this preliminary investigation process.
-At the end of this preliminary stage, a preliminary investigation report of the case handlers will be submitted to the Competition Board within 30 days of a pre-investigation decision being taken by the board.
-The board will then decide within 10 days whether to launch a formal investigation.
-If the board decides to initiate an investigation, it will send notice to the undertakings concerned within 15 days.
+At the end of this preliminary stage, a preliminary investigation report of the case handlers will be submitted to the Competition Board within 30 days of a pre-investigation decision being taken by the Competition Board.
+The Competition Board will then decide within 10 days whether to launch a formal investigation.
+If the Competition Board decides to initiate an investigation, it will send notice to the undertakings concerned within 15 days.

 Although this is exceptional in practice, the Competition Board may also initiate a fully fledged investigation directly without a preliminary investigation.